-Apart from these broad 'core' subjects, students with special aptitudes and interests, were encouraged to develop skills at such specialized disciplines as the Arabic Language and Literature, Philosophy, Logic and Physical Science like Chemistry and Biology.
+Apart from these broad 'core' subjects students with special aptitudes and interests were encouraged to develop then skills at such specialized disciplines as the Arabic Language and Literature, Philosophy, Logic and Physical Science like Chemistry and Biology.

 Capable students were encouraged to carry out their research under the tutelage of the Imam himself, and to write books for future usage.
 These students were also encouraged to become teachers who could then go out far and wide in the world to preach the true message of Islam.
-There were five students whom the Imam trusted most and singled them out to be the future teachers in the event that when the Imam was gone and the institute closed by the rulers; these students were Barid Bin Muawiyah, Abu Basir, Layth Bin Murad, Zararah Bin Ain, and Muhammad bin Muslim.
-Imam (a.s.) considered them as "trustees of Allah" for their administration of the permissible (halal) and the forbidden (haram) in religion.
+There were five students whom the Imam trusted most and singled them out to be the future teachers in the event that when the Imam was gone and the institute closed by the rulers; these students were Band Bin Muawiyah, Abu Basii; Layth Bin Murad, Zararah Bin Ain, and Muhammad bin Muslim.
+Imam (A.S) considered them as "trustees of Allah" for their administration of the permissible (halal) and the forbidden (haram) in religion.

-As a result of this encouragement, several thousand books were written by the students of the Institute.
+As a result of this encouragement, several thousand books were written by the the students of the Institute.
 Out of these, 400 books were on fundamentals of faith (FURUU).
-After the passing away of the Imam (a.s.) and when his university was closed down by the Abbasid ruler Mansoor, the Shia came to depend on these books heavily.
-Later on, scholars prepared digests and summaries of these books for the use of the followers of the "madhhab of Ahlul-Bayt."
+After the passing away of the Imam (A.S) and when the University was closed down by the Abbaside ruler Mansoor, the Shia came to depend on these books heavily Later on, scholars prepared digests and summaries of these books for the use of the followers of the "Madhab of Ahlulbayt."
 Four of these books became the 'core' books and continue to be so.
 These books are:

-- 1. AL-KAFI authored by Kulaini
+- 1. AL-KAFI authored by -Kulaini

 - 2. AL-TAHDHIB authored by Tusi

 - 3. AL-ISTIBSAR authored by Tusi

-- 4. MAN LA YAHDHARAH AL-FAQIH authored by Shaykh Suddooq.
+- 4. MAN LA YAHDARAH AL-FAQIH authored by Sudduk.

-TEACHING METHODS OF THE INSTITUTE
+TEACHING METODS OF THE INSTITUTE:

-The main 'auditorium' - if you thus want to call the classroom of Imam Sadiq (a.s.) - was the mosque of the Prophet (s.a.w.w.) in Medina.
-This is where the Imam (a.s.) would conduct his classes, in the morning, in the afternoon and at night.
+The main 'auditorium' - if you thus want to call the classroom of Imam Sadiq (A.S) - was the mosque of the Prophet (S.A.W.W.) in Medina.
+This is where the Imam (A.S) would conduct his classes, in the morning, in the afternoon and at night.
 Breaks were provided only at the times of daily prayers.
-Formal lectures were given by the Imam (a.s.) followed by brief periods of question-answer sessions.
+Formal lectures were given by the Imam (A..S.) followed by brief periods of question -answer sessions.

-Special tutorials were given in the mosque at times of break, or in the house of the Imam (a.s.).
-Fazl Bin Omar, who learnt from the Imam (a.s.)
-Biology and several related disciplines as Zoology and Botany, did so at dawn after the Fajr prayers.
-In the later years of his life, the Imam (a.s.) was helped in running these classes by his son, Imam Musa Kadhim (a.s.).
-Imam also trained his wife, Hamida Barbaria, to deal with issues related with women.
-There came a time when Imam (a.s.) would refer women to Hamida to have her answer their questions.
+Special tutorials were given in the mosque at times of break, or in the house of the Imam (A.S).
+Fazl Bin Otnar \\lio learnt from the Imam (A.S.)
+Biology and several related disciplines as Zoology and Botany did so at dawn after the Fajr prayers.
+In he later years of his life, the Imam (A.S.) was helped in running these classes by his son, Imam Musa Kadhim (A.S).
+Imam also trained his wife Hamida Barbaria to deal with issues related with women 1 here came a time when Imam (A.S) would refer women to Hamida to have her answer their questions.
 Imam also encouraged some of his extraordinary students to work as his representatives both in Medina and elsewhere.
-The names of these students were mentioned before.
+The names of the students were mentioned before.

-THE EFFECT OF IMAM'S 'REVOLUTION' THROUGH LEARNING
+1)THE EFFECT OF IMAM'S 'REVOLUTION' THRUGH LEARNING